Photo by: Wendy Kaveney

 Call us if you would like to plan your own small group tour to Namibia

 - Two stretch Landrovers with pop-up roof for game viewing.
-One photo instructor and a local driver guide in each vehicle.

 - Photograph sunrise at Deadvlei, an ancient seabed nestled between 300 ft. high red sand dunes dotted with eerie, dead camelthorn trees.

 - Intensive game viewing at Etosha National Park.
 Accommodations provide animal photography at floodlit waterhole.

 - Time to absorb and photograph the wonder of it all.
 From the safari wildlife, enormous red sand dunes of Sossusvlei, and the ‘sand houses’ of Kolmanskop.

 - Compelling morning and afternoon photo shoot at two different authentic Himba Tribe villages.
 Learn from your guide how the Himba strive to keep their ancient culture alive and remain unaffected by the outside world.

 This tour is not currently scheduled.
 Contact us if you want details when tour dates are announced, or if you are interested in running a private trip for your group.

 *U.S. dollars based upon minimum of 10 participants.
 There is a small group surcharge of $500 if 7-9 participants.
 We try to accommodate travelers who request single accommodations, as well as travelers who are looking for a roommate.
 If a single room is requested (subject to availability), or if we are unable to find a suitable roommate, there is a single room surcharge of $895.